I have been craving a weekend getaway for a while now and when talks of a trip to Masinagudi was brewing, I knew that I had to go.

 Deriving its name from the famous Masani Ammam temple located in the hilly terrains of the city, Masinagudi is a small hill station in the Nilgiri district of Tamil Nadu and one of the five regions in Mudumalai National Park.
 Due to its proximity to Ooty (roughly 30 km), Masinagudi is widely visited by tourists of all kinds.

-This trip is a little different than my other trips as firstly we have two groups travelling together – bikers and non-bikers (in a cab) and secondly, I brought along my husband on this trip with my old buddies from my last work place.
+This trip is a little different than my other trips as firstly we have two groups traveling together – bikers and non-bikers (in a cab) and secondly, I brought along my husband on this trip with my old buddies from my last workplace.
 The plan was to start on Saturday and come back by Sunday.

 Without getting much sleep at night, we started our journey in the wee hours of Saturday in the hopes to reach Masinagudi before the roads get blocked due to an impending Governor visit.